Nordix/xcluster/ovl/load-balancer/README.md

 * Test setup for load-balancers

-This ovl provides a setup for testing different load-balancers.
+This ovl provides a setup for testing different load-balancers (without K8s).
 The default xcluster network-topology is used when possible (always);

 <img src="../network-topology/xnet.svg" alt="Default network topology" width="60%" />